Now

 Gaming

-Try as I might I can’t stop playing Valheim, and how that it’s on the Mac I play even more!
+Try as I might I can’t stop playing Valheim, and now that it’s on the Mac I play even more!
 Every time Iron Gate adds a new biome I start over.
 I’m currently in the Silver Age on the Ashlands release.
+I’m also paused for the moment because 1.
+Mistlands is murder and 2.
+I want to spend that time learning piano instead.

 TV